michaelsinghurse/worktest/README.md

 - What requirements you were unable to meet (if any)
 - What features are actually working in the app

-Do not go back and change your answers from before you started.
+Do not go back and change your pre-challenge summary after completing the app.